Spring 2018 Internship Program with IWPR

 - The economic status of women and girls and women of color across the United States.

-– The economic status of survivors of domestic violence.
+- Economic security for survivors of domestic violence.

-– The quality of women’s jobs, including wages, access to health insurance, paid sick leave, and workplace flexibility.
+- The quality of women’s jobs, including wages, paid sick leave, and workplace flexibility.

-– Strategies for improving child care access, affordability, and quality for college students with dependent children.
+- Strategies for improving access to support services like affordable child care for college students with dependent children, particularly single mothers.

 - The work and welfare experiences of low-income women at the state and national levels.